 Imagine looking up reviews for a special running shoe only to somehow land on a website which reviews it, but only explains a few paragraphs about it, just giving a general summary you already know about, basically just wants you to buy it and doesn’t really do anything else.

-While the site itself is red on the relevancy scale, because it lacks content, that red can quickly change colors to yellow and even blue!
+While the site itself is red on the relevancy scale, because it lacks content, that red can quickly change colors to yellow and even blue and thus the conversion rate can drop!

 If people visit your website, they are obviously there because they want to know more than they already know: